cooptimize/Power-BI-Check-In-App/INSTALLATION.md

 # PowerBI.com
 The App Registration "user" needs to have Member or Admin access to all Workspaces and Pipelines you will publish to.

-# Power BI Data Model
+# Power BI Data Model SharePoint List
-Your Published Dataset has to contain a list of SharePoint files.
+Your Published Dataset has to contain a list of the .pbix SharePoint files.
 The simplest method to accomplish this is to add a hidden table to the model.

-Add the following Power Query (plus any custom filters) to your model in Power BI Desktop:
+Add the following Power Query (plus any custom filters) to your model(s) in Power BI Desktop:

 ```
 let